Networking with standalone containers

 docker attach

-command to connect toalpine1
+command to connect toalpine1.$

 The prompt changes to

-to indicate that you are theroot
+#to indicate that you are therootuser within

 the container.
-Use theip addr show
+Use theip addr showcommand to show the network interfaces

-as they look from within the container:#
+foralpine1as they look from within the container:#

-1: lo: <LOOPBACK,UP,LOWER_UP>
+ip addr show1: lo: <LOOPBACK,UP,LOWER_UP>

-link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 inet 127.0.0.1/8 scope host lo valid_lft forever preferred_lft forever inet6 ::1/128 scope host valid_lft forever preferred_lft forever
+mtu 65536 qdisc noqueue state UNKNOWN qlen 1link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 inet 127.0.0.1/8 scope host lo valid_lft forever preferred_lft forever inet6 ::1/128 scope host valid_lft forever preferred_lft forever

 27: eth0@if28: <BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN>

-link/ether 02:42:ac:11:00:02 brd ff:ff:ff:ff:ff:ff inet 172.17.0.2/16 scope global eth0 valid_lft forever preferred_lft forever inet6 fe80::42:acff:fe11:2/64 scope link valid_lft forever preferred_lft forever
+mtu 1500 qdisc noqueue state UPlink/ether 02:42:ac:11:00:02 brd ff:ff:ff:ff:ff:ff inet 172.17.0.2/16 scope global eth0 valid_lft forever preferred_lft forever inet6 fe80::42:acff:fe11:2/64 scope link valid_lft forever preferred_lft forever

 The first interface is the loopback device.
 Ignore it for now.
 Notice that

-the second interface has the IP address172.17.0.2
+the second interface has the IP address172.17.0.2, which is the same

-in the previous step. -
+address shown foralpine1in the previous step. -

 From within

-, make sure you can connect to the internet by
+alpine1, make sure you can connect to the internet by

-flag limits the command to twoping
+pinginggoogle.com.
+The-c 2flag limits the command to twoping

 attempts.#